Understanding Email Services: A crash course in email jargon

 - Internet Required – You cannot view any of your email unless you are connected to the Internet.
 The speed by which you can manage your email is related to your Internet connection speed — it can be slow or fast!

-A good email provider will supply you with WebMail services and one or both of IMAP or POP (see below) for use with Email Clients.
+A good email provider will supply you with WebMail services and one or both of IMAP or POP (see below) and possibly also ActiveSync for use with Email Clients and mobile devices.

 - Read It Anywhere – Read email from any computer that is connected to the Internet and which has an Email Client supporting IMAP installed.